litestar-org/litestar/docs/usage/starlite-app/index.rst

 .. seealso::
    You can learn more about registering routes at: :ref:`usage/routing:Registering Routes`

-Starlite also provides additional functionalities like managing application state, handling static files, logging & much more through this ``app`` instance as well.
+Starlite also provides additional functionalities like managing application state, handling static files, logging and much more through this ``app`` instance as well.
 The next few chapters of the documentations will shed a more detailed look into how you can use those functionalities in your Starlite project as well.